msecrist-couchbase/smallcb-training-capella/README.md

   if so, can i get another zipcar for me?
   ANS: currently, sorta -- full name + email must be unique.

-store logs on S3?

-google analytics?

 iframe for run output also needs google analytics, so html instead of text/plain?

 should we also dump stats to S3 occasionally?

 keep average time of restarts, for fake/estimated progress/ETA bars? or, "we are under heavy load" messages?

 DNS, ELB & subdomains?